 - Take advantage of your AT&T wireline usage plans for calls originated from equipped mobile devices

 - Transition in-progress calls, between cellular and your on-campus Wi-Fi network to help reduce cellular minutes used

-Experience familiar PBX features on your mobile device with FMC
+Experience familiar PBX features on your mobile device

 - Abbreviated “extension only” dialing

 AT&T OfficeDirect which you host and manage, can utilize cellular and your on-campus Wi-Fi network, which may enhance your in-building coverage: